 Numbing drops will be put in your eyes.
 A small amount of an orange dye drops may also be used to view the eye better.
 You will be asked to look into an instrument with a blue light.
 A tiny device will gently press against your eye.

 A handheld device shaped like a pen may be used instead.
 It will be pushed against the front of your eye.

 There are other devices that are used to check eye pressure.
 These are the most common.

 The numbing drops and dye wear off in about 20 minutes.
 The eye should not be rubbed during this time.
 It may cause damage.

 Will It Hurt?

-This test is painless.
-Some people do experience a slight sting or tingling due to the anesthetic drops.
+This test should be painless.
+Some people have a slight sting from the eyedrops.

 Call Your Doctor